pgEdge/spock/README.md

 ## Multi-Master Replication with Conflict Resolution & Avoidance

-This SPOCK extension provides multi-master (multi-active) replication for PostgreSQL 15 & 16.
+This SPOCK extension provides multi-master (multi-active) replication for PostgreSQL 15, 16 & 17dev
 We leveraged both the [pgLogical](https://github.com/2ndQuadrant/pglogical) & [BDR2](https://github.com/2ndQuadrant/bdr/tree/REL0_9_94b2) Open Source
 projects as a solid foundation to build upon for this enterprise-class extension.

-Our current version is 3.1 and includes the following important enhancements beyond Spock 3.0:
+Our current version is 3.2 and includes the following important enhancements beyond Spock 3.1:

+* Support for pg17dev (and pg15/16 of course)

+Our second version is 3.1 and has been stabilized and hardened to include the following:

 * Support for both pg15 **AND** pg16
 * Prelim testing for online upgrades between pg15 & pg16
 * Regression testing improvements
+* Improved support for in-region shadow nodes (in different AZ's)
+* Improved and document support for replication and maintaining partitioned tables.

 Our first version is 3.0 and includes the following important enhancements beyond its pg_logical-2.4.2 base: